 What is the typical weather for a race day in June?

 Lake Placid is in the High Peaks Region of the Adirondack Mountains.
 Be prepared for a wide variety of weather patterns.
 The 2016 race saw temperarures in the low to high 70s and clear skies.
+2017 was hot and windy.
 Monitor the Weather Link on our Home Page prior to the race and plan accordingly.

 Is medical support available?